rishavscripts/Caesar_Cipher/README.md

 # Caesar_Cipher
-This is an Encryption - Decryption techinique.
+This is an Encryption - Decryption technique.

 This repository contains a simple implementation of a **Caesar Cipher**, a type of substitution cipher where each letter in the text is shifted by a fixed number of positions (shift key) in the alphabet.
 The program provides both encryption and decryption functionalities using this cipher.